ravishnu60/create-app-fastapi/Readme.md

 FastAPI project creator package.
+This is help people to create fastapi projects with a Model Controller structure.
+You can setup database connection while createing a project.
-This is help people to create fastapi projects with a Model Controller structure It create project folders with virtual environment, so people can active and run a project.
+It create project folders with virtual environment, so people can active and run a project.

 cd project_name